 - Interview via Skype with existing Trustees

 In September 2020 the FSA board agreed to introduce a probation period of one year prior to candidates committing to going forward for election to the Board.
 This will be a ‘get to know each other year’.
-Candidates who pass the initial due diligence checks (stages 1-6) will be co-opted to the board and serve as advisors for this period.
+Candidates who pass the initial due diligence checks (stages 1-6) will serve as ‘advisors to the board’ for this period.
 They will have full speaking and attendance rights and will act as a member of the board with the privileges and responsibilities that pertain to a member of the board.
 However, as they will not be full board members (registered at Companies House) or trustees (registered with the Charities Commission) they will not have the legal liability that full board member/trustee status entails.
 Therefore, they will not have board voting rights.
 This probation period will allow candidates to learn how the FSA board works and ensure a good fit before they commit to a longer period.
 There will be a number of review points during the year.
-Co-opted advisors will be required to sign a confidentiality agreement with the FSA.
+Advisors will be required to sign a confidentiality agreement with the FSA.

 We invite members to consider whether or not they may wish to put themselves forward to stand as a director/trustee.

 Details of the voting process to follow but it is expected to be similar to last year.
-Voting will start on 4th May 2021 and end on 21st May.
+Voting will start on 25th April 2021 and end on 6th May at 12pm.